 VN-ADN students take the same prerequisites and meet the same admission criteria as all students who apply to the ADN program.
 In addition, they must meet the following experience requirements: 1,520 hours in a health setting in the past 3 years, or, 950 hours in a health setting in the past year, or, graduation from a LVN program in the last year.
 At this time, employment after obtaining the R.N. license with this option is limited to California ONLY.

-educate nursing students for safe nursing practice, demonstrating attributes that are culturally sensitive, competent, and professional.
+The mission of the Santa Rosa Junior College Associate Degree Nursing Program is to educate nursing students for safe nursing practice, demonstrating attributes that are culturally sensitive, competent, and professional.
 Graduates are prepared to work in a variety of health care settings and to be effective leaders.
 In order to fulfill this mission, the Santa Rosa Junior College ADN faculty strives to: 1.
 Recruit well-qualified students with diverse socio-cultural backgrounds.
 2. Provide a variety of learning opportunities and clinical settings to apply theoretical knowledge, demonstrate patient centered care, safe practice, critical thinking, and problem solving skills.
 3. Use Evidence Based Practice research and principles to promote student learning, growth, and development in nursing practice.
 4. Role model professionalism, patient centered care, safe and competent nursing practice, ethical behavior, multiculturalism, and nursing leadership.
 Approved October, 2011

 The faculty of the ADN Program concurs with the primary purpose of Santa Rosa Junior College: to provide educational opportunities for a diversity of students and to develop intellectual curiosity, integrity, and accomplishment in an atmosphere of academic freedom.